WuChao-2024/tros_en_wuc_check_fork/docs/boxs/detection/fcos.md

 [example-1] [INFO] [1654766336.839823755] [PostProcessBase]: det rect: 165.691 339.25 237.475 366.896, det type: book, score:0.500648
 ```

 The log output shows that the algorithm infers 6 targets from the input image and outputs the coordinates of the detection boxes (the coordinates are in the order of the top left x and y coordinates of the bounding box, and the bottom right x and y coordinates) and their corresponding classes.
-The rendered image file is named render_feedback_0_0.jpeg, and the rendered image effect is as follows:
+The image is named render_feedback_0_0.jpeg, and the sample is as follows:

 ![](./image/box_basic/fcos_render_feedback.jpeg)